Espresso Machine Troubleshooting Guide

 Solution:

-• Run 10-20 shots through new machine
+• Run 10-20 blank shots through a new machine to season the brass and stainless parts

-• Descale quarterly and backflush regularly
+• Descale quarterly and backflush regularly to keep minerals from flaking into the cup

 20. Should I repair or replace my machine?